 $config->setEntityPath(__DIR__ . '/Entities/');

-$entityManager = new EntityManager($config);
+$entityManager = new EntityManager($config, $connection);

 // Query immediately

-$users = $entityManager->find(User::class, 10);
+$user = $entityManager->find(User::class, 10);

 Open source and MIT licensed